ImKinziRoze/ImKinziRoze/README.md

 🌸 I’m @ImKinziRoze | #KinziRoze 🌸

-💕 I’m interested in...
-Automation & Business!
+💕 interested in Automation & Business!

-🧠 I’m currently learning... how to code!
+🧠 I’m currently learnin how to code!

-💞️ I’m looking to collaborate on...
-New Brands!
+💞️ I’m looking to collaborate on New Brands!

 🧚🏻‍♀️ want to reach me?! | ImKinziRoze@Email.Com

  EMAIL IS FOR SERIOUS INQUIRIES ONLY PLEASE!